 Under the Ozone Protection and Synthetic Greenhouse Gas Management Regulations 1995, people who handle these substances in bulk or in equipment, and people who work on equipment containing these gases, are required to hold a refrigerant handling licence (RHL) through the Australian Refrigeration Council (ARC).
 Companies or persons who acquire, possess or dispose of these substances are required to hold a refrigerant trading authorisation (RTA) through the ARC.

-The ARC administers the refrigeration and air conditioning industry permit scheme on behalf of the Australian Government Department of Agriculture, Water and the Environment.
+The ARC administers the refrigeration and air conditioning industry permit scheme on behalf of the Australian Government Department of Climate Change, Energy, the Environment and Water.

 Main types of emissions